 WHEREAS the inadvertent omission of oaths taken by new members and by new officers promising to uphold the Constitution of the United States and to respect the Flag of the United States, and the omission to stand and sing the National Anthem, along with the unprecedented exclusion of prayers lifted in Jesus' name, have caused dissatisfaction with the new Ritual and Missal December 2011; and,

-WHEREAS letters, calls, and pleas to the President General, Merry Ann T. Wright, and to the National Executive Committee have failed;
+WHEREAS letters, calls, and pleas to past President General Merry Ann T. Wright, to current President General Lynn F. Young, and to the National Executive Committee have failed;

 THEREFORE we, the undersigned, respectfully petition the President General and the National Executive Committee to: